Merzasphor/MWSE/docs/source/lua/type/tes3npc.rst

     The filename of the mod that owns this object.

 `spells`_ (`tes3spellList`_)
+    Read-only.
 A list of spells that the actor has access to.
 It is a tes3spellList, which is a list wrapper with helper functions.
 The actual list is accessed with .iterator. e.g. for _, spell in pairs(npc.spells.iterator) do print(spell.name) end

 `stolenList`_ (`tes3iterator`_)
     A list of actors that the object has been stolen from.